NLP Workshop

 Overview

 The objective of this workshop is to identify current and emerging natural language processing (NLP) efforts being applied to unstructured text such as clinical notes or narratives in electronic health records (EHRs).
 The workshop will provide insights into utility and challenges in designing and implementing NLP systems to capture relevant or missing information from clinical notes or text for monitoring postmarketing safety surveillance and informing the design and execution of clinical trials for medical products, which include drugs, biologics, and devices.
 The workshop will include panel discussion sessions to provide stakeholders with a forum to discuss natural language processing with experts in the field.
-You may view information on this workshop on the FDA's website by clicking here.
+Details: Use of Natural Language Processing to Extract Information from Clinical Text.

 The workshop will focus on whether NLP can be applied to unstructured text in clinical notes to: